wconrad/ftpd/README.md

 ## A note about this README

-This readme, and the other files, contains Yardoc markup, especially for links to the API docs.
+This readme, and the other files, contains Yardoc markup, especially for links to the API docs; those links don't display properly on github.
 You'll find a properly rendered version {http://rubydoc.info/gems/ftpd on rubydoc.info}

 ## HELLO WORLD